-The Authority has developed systems and procedures, which incorporate efficient and effective internal controls, and which include adequate segregation of duties.
+The Authority has developed systems and procedures, which incorporate efficient and effective internal controls and which include adequate segregation of duties.
 The Treasurer is responsible for the operation and documentation of such systems.
-Their existence and appropriateness is independently reviewed and reported upon by Internal Audit Services at Shropshire Council.
+Their existence and appropriateness is independently reviewed and reported upon by Internal Audit Services.